 As Netflix notes in a statement about the upcoming film, “Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese captures the troubled spirit of America in 1975 and the joyous music that Dylan performed during the fall of that year.
 Part documentary, part concert film, part fever dream, Rolling Thunder is a one of a kind experience, from master filmmaker Martin Scorsese.”

-“Rolling Thunder Review Tour” was more of a travelling musical caravan they a well-structured concert run.
+“Rolling Thunder Review Tour” was more of a traveling musical caravan than a well-structured concert run.
 It began back in October 1975 and continued until March 1976, with 57 total shows performed over two legs.
 Dylan’s Desire LP would also be released in January of 1976 between the two parts of the lengthy tour, which was initially chronicled in a 1978 film titled, Renaldo and Clara.
 The tour was titled in tribute to a Native American shaman by the same name, although some have claimed the tour name was a reference to the aerial bombardment campaign by the U.S. which took place during the late 1960s a part of the Vietnam War.
 You can watch footage of the tour’s May 23rd, 1976 performance from Hughes Stadium in Fort Collins, Colorado below.

 Bob Dylan & “Rolling Thunder Revue Tour” – Hughes Stadium – 5/23/1976